Simpulse-Solutions/Simetric/docs/VR.md

 # VR :id=VR

-<fs>[SIMETRIC]<fs> is VR-compatible software that allows you to visualize your simulation using a VR headset, providing a realistic experience as if you were physically present.
+<fs>[SIMETRIC]</fs> is VR-compatible software that allows you to visualize your simulation using a VR headset, providing a realistic experience as if you were physically present.
 To utilize this functionality, you need to [Setup your VR headset](#setupyourvr) initially.

-Additionally, <fs>[SIMETRIC]<fs> serves as a training tool, enabling users to practice exercises such as driving simulations or disaster scenarios.
+Additionally, <fs>[SIMETRIC]</fs> serves as a training tool, enabling users to practice exercises such as driving simulations or disaster scenarios.
 This feature helps assess how employees would perform in different situations, allowing for effective training and evaluation.

 To do a [training](#training) practice, you need to [edit a scenario](#editascenario) .

 # Setup your VR :id=setupyourvr

-The <fs>[SIMETRIC]<fs> software is compatible with various types of VR headsets, with the two most popular options being the [HTC VIVE](#htcvive) and [Oculus](#oculus) headsets.
-To begin setting up your VR headset and start utilizing the <fs>[SIMETRIC]<fs> software, you need to configure your headset accordingly.
+The <fs>[SIMETRIC]</fs> software is compatible with various types of VR headsets, with the two most popular options being the [HTC VIVE](#htcvive) and [Oculus](#oculus) headsets.
+To begin setting up your VR headset and start utilizing the <fs>[SIMETRIC]</fs> software, you need to configure your headset accordingly.

 Here, you will find a guide to help you set up your VR headset.
 If you have an [Oculus](#oculus) headset.
 If you have an [HTC VIVE](#htcvive) headset.